Negotiation Idioms

 get the message

-I do not think that the opposite side got the message regarding the direction that the negotiations were heading.
+I do not think that the opposite side got the message about where the negotiations are heading.

 get to first base